How to Choose a Google Ads Agency for Your Ecommerce Brand (2026 Guide)

 This is also why we refuse accounts under $5K/month - the fee math is thin, you would be paying for the wrong service.
 The free Google Ads eCom Lab community is the right path at that spend level.
 Same playbook, self-serve, with senior operators answering questions in chat.

 Week 1: Audit + structural prep.
 The senior operator pulls the account live on the discovery call, walks through GMC issues first, then the feed, then the structure.
 Real audit, not a sales pitch.
-Server-side tracking gets installed via the ZenoX Shopify app for Shopify stores (or Google Tag Manager Server-Side for non-Shopify).
+We install server-side tracking through the ZenoX Shopify app.
 Conversion data starts flowing clean.

 Week 2: Restructure.
-Performance Max gets split by margin tier - high-margin Champions, mid-margin Sleepers, low-margin tail.
-Custom labels deployed (margin band, velocity, vertical-specific labels like metal_type for jewelry).
+We split Performance Max by margin tier - high-margin Champions, mid-margin Sleepers, low-margin tail.
+We deploy custom labels (margin band, velocity, vertical-specific labels like metal_type for jewelry).
 Search backstops launch for branded queries and bottom-funnel intent.
-Asset group structure built for the next 60 days.
+We build the asset group structure for the next 60 days.

 Week 3: Smart Bidding reset.
 If the previous agency raised tROAS while ROAS slipped, the algorithm is starved.
 We drop tROAS to give it permission to bid again.
 Within 5 days impressions typically double.
 This is the only "bid" change in the first month - and it is undoing damage, not making new bets.

 Week 4: Creative review and asset pack ship.
 Vertical-specific asset packs ship.
 Beauty tools get fresh creative every 2-3 weeks.
 Furniture asset packs hold for 6 months.
 Jewelry compounds on lifestyle photography that lasts 12+ months.
-The rotation cadence gets locked.
+We lock the rotation cadence.

 By week 9, the typical onboarding has hit meaningful CPA or ROAS improvement.
 The jewelry case study is the canonical example: €120k/month account, CPA down 38%, ROAS up 44%, conversions up 63%, zero new spend.
 Same playbook running across the results page.